MIS 1050 BASIC COMPUTER APPLICATIONS (3 credits)

 Prerequisite: MIS 2140

 Focuses on web concepts and high quality web design as well as digital image/graphic design and manipulation for the web and print media.
 Important issues such as sequential communication, editorial design, and visual communication for the web will be studied and applied within this course.
 Students will integrate text, digital images/graphics, and other design applications into website design.
-Website and digital image design will be applied using the most powerful and up-to-date industry software (Adobe Creative Suite).
+Website and digital image design will be applied using the most powerful and up to date industry software (Adobe Creative Suite).

 Prerequisites: MIS 1050 or MIS 1600

 The design, implementation, and maintenance of databases play a key role in the success of modern information systems.
 Students examine the logical design and physical organization of data in an enterprise database.
-Various approaches to data management are discussed including relational database management systems.
-Topics include the advantages of using database management systems, the proper design and implementation of a database, accessing and manipulating data using Structured Query Language SQL, and the role of a database administrator.
+Various approaches to data management are covered including relational database management systems.
+Topics include the advantages of using database management systems, the proper design and implementation of a database, accessing and manipulating data using Structured Query Language (SQL), and the role of a database administrator.

 Prerequisite: MIS 2140